Biomaterials-for-Medical-Devices-AI/Helix/docs/users/using_models.md

 new_data = pd.read_csv("my_new_data.csv", header=0)

-# Perform preprocessing on the new data using the same methodolody as was used to preprocess the training data in the original experiment.
+# Perform preprocessing on the new data using the same methodolody that you used to preprocess the training data in the original experiment.
 preprocessed_data = ...

 X = prepocessed_data.iloc[:, :-1]